leonard-gleyzer/connex/docs/index.md

 ## Usage

-Suppose we would like to create a trainable neural network from the following DAG
+As a toy example, suppose we would like to create a trainable neural network from the following DAG

 ![dag](https://www.mdpi.com/algorithms/algorithms-13-00256/article_deploy/html/images/algorithms-13-00256-g001.png)